mazetoken/microfiapp/README.md

 ---

 To try the app with your CashToken, you need to download the repository, change the wallet and token details in the "example_env.txt" and rename it to ".env".
-Change index.ejs and server.js for your needs (e.g. token details).

 Open a command line and run: